demisto/demisto-sdk/README.md

 * *--cpu-num CPU_NUM*
   Number of CPUs to run pytest on (can set to `auto` for automatic detection of the number of CPUs.) (default: 0)

 **Examples**:
-`demisto-sdk lint -d Integrations/PaloAltoNetworks_XDR --no-mypy` This will run the linters, excluding mypy, on the python files inside the "Integrations/PaloAltoNetworks_XDR" directory.
+`demisto-sdk lint -d Integrations/PaloAltoNetworks_XDR,Scripts/HellowWorldScript --no-mypy -p` This will parallel run the linters, excluding mypy, on the python files inside the "Integrations/PaloAltoNetworks_XDR" and "Scripts/HelloWorldScript" directories.

 ### Secrets